-Hickman Temple AME also meets Criterion H for listing in the Philadelphia Register of Historic Places due to its unique location in the heart of the Cedar Park neighborhood of West Philadelphia.
+Emmanuel Christian Church also meets Criterion H for listing in the Philadelphia Register of Historic Places due to its unique location in the heart of the Cedar Park neighborhood of West Philadelphia.
 As one of the first non-residential buildings in the neighborhood, it was constructed in tandem with the development of the speculative residential development that defines Cedar Park.
 Its dominating eighty-six-foot-tall bell tower is visible throughout Cedar Park is a notable feature along the 34 Trolley route and a focal point of Baltimore Avenue, visible from various points along the avenue both to the east and west, as well as the more residential areas along the side streets of Cedar Park.
 At present, it is only one of three remaining ecclesiastical properties on Baltimore Avenue within the City of Philadelphia limits.
-Between South 47th Street and South 52nd Street, Baltimore Avenue and Wayland Memorial Baptist Church at 5126 Baltimore Avenue.
+Between South 47th Street and South 52nd Street, Baltimore Avenue boasts Emmanuel Christian Church, the Calvary United Methodist Church at 4740 Baltimore Avenue and Wayland Memorial Baptist Church at 5126 Baltimore Avenue.